 The magnitude of the privacy invasion is regulated on another level by GDPR policy.
 The policy is forcing advertising companies to evolve and come up with some other innovative idea, which is not a bad thing.
 Every good comes to an end, but we do find new ways to find happiness, this is called evolution.

 2. Effect on US companies by GDPR

 A lot of people have the misconception that GDPR affects the USA only, but that’s not true at all.
-The truth is that any company or individual who is operating a company in EU gets affected by the regulation.
+The truth is that any company or individual who is operating a company in the EU gets affected by the regulation.
 For example,

 Inbound Lead Generation:

-A Digital Marketing company collects information like email address of the consumer for the trial signups.
-The company have to get the legal consent of each user, then send them email courses or any update to customer’s email.
+A Digital Marketing company collects information like the email address of the consumer for the trial signups.
+The company has to get the legal consent of each user, then send them email courses or any update to customer’s email.
 The companies can move forward only when they describe how personally the information is going to be used.
-In simple words, transparency that allows the users to know (Example: Orange Software has the right to sell your information or use it for company purposes) how the information is used.
+In simple words, the transparency that allows the users to know (Example: Orange Software has the right to sell your information or use it for company purposes) how the information is used.

 3. Preparing for GDPR